 As any gin enthusiast will tell you, tonic is a mandatory mixer for every home bar, but not all tonics are made equally.
 While your average store-bought version may be saccharinely sweet, many new craft producers and bigger brands are making delicious waves with the bubbly beverage.

-Since then, a range of creative drinkers have put their spins the traditional tonic recipe, crafting everything from sugar-free iterations to more inventive flavorings, like yuzu, lemon, and elderflower.
+What is tonic water?
+Simply put, it’s soda water, sugar, and quinine, an extract pulled from the bark of the South American cinchona tree.
+Since its conception in the 1800s, a range of creative drinkers has put their spins on the traditional tonic recipe, crafting everything from sugar-free iterations to more inventive flavorings, such as yuzu, lemon, and elderflower.

 Here are the best tonic waters.